ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/kubernetes-fundamentals/deployment/deployment-using-imperative-approach.md

+---
+description: Explore the creation and management of deployments using imperative commands.
+Learn the art of hands-on control for effective application management.
+---

 # Create and Manage Deployment Using Imperative Commands

 Let's look at the imperative commands that you can use to create and manage Kubernetes `Deployments`.